commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer stock_transfer:picking ID`

-Send this attribute if you want to start picking this stock transfer..
+Send this attribute if you want to start picking this stock transfer.

 ```
 USAGE